eberban/eberban/books/reference/src/units/TA_BQ.md

 ## Strings

 If the first word of the chain is a **BQ**, the chain is a predicate about something recognized by this sequence of letters.
 It could be a predicate chain (explaned later) with these initials, or a contextual predicate associated with these letters.

 The meaning is thus ambiguous, and disambiguation might be necessary.

 ## Elidible terminator

-Both types of chains (numbers and strings) can be terminated with the word **tay**, which is often elidable.
+Both types of chains (numbers and strings) can be terminated with the word **be**, which is often elidable.
 In fact, it is only needed to separate 2 adjacent chains that **should not** merge into a single one.

 ## TA members